fernandoabcdataz/a.nine-ingestion/xero/readme.md

 # Xero Data Fetching Service

-This repository contains a Cloud Run service that fetches data from Xero API endpoints and stores it in Google Cloud Storage.
+This repository contains a Cloud Run service that fetches data from Xero API endpoints and stores it in Google Cloud Storage using Apache Beam for efficient data processing.

 ## Overview